 Minnesota's spring mecca

-In May, Whitewater is the go-to park for trout, morels and wildflowers.
+In May, Whitewater State Park is the place to find trout, morels and wildflowers.

 © Beth Gauper